michel-kraemer/actson-rs/README.md

 `BufReaderJsonFeeder` allows you to feed the parser from a `std::io::BufReader`.

+> [!NOTE]
-*Note:* By following this synchronous and blocking approach, you are missing out on Actson's reactive properties.
-We recommend using Actson together with Tokio instead to parse JSON asynchronously (see above).
+> By following this synchronous and blocking approach, you are missing
+> out on Actson's reactive properties.
+We recommend using Actson together
+> with Tokio instead to parse JSON asynchronously (see above).

 ```rust
 use actson::{JsonParser, JsonEvent};